Eating Well on the Cheap

 Sugar Stacks – Photos showing the amount of sugar in different foods.
 (Sugar Stacks)

-The Dangers of Sugar and Salt – Article detailing evidence that too much of these ingredients can harm health.
+Public Health Takes Aim at Sugar and Salt – Article detailing evidence that too much of these ingredients can harm health.
 (Harvard School of Public Health)

-Facts on Sugar and Salt – Includes how to interpret food labels.
+Fast Facts on Sugar and Salt – Includes how to interpret food labels.
 (Harvard School of Public Health)